 Although it will not affect her, she had not heard that the program was being terminated.

 Antonella Valencia, the vice president of the Student Athletic Trainers’ Organization at UF, started as a pre-health major.
-After doing observation hours with various sports teams, she applied to the athletic training program.
+After completing observation hours with various sports teams, she applied to the athletic training program.

 “I’m hoping that by the time I graduate, I will be a licensed athletic trainer, and then I can go on eventually to physical therapy school,” she said.
 “Eventually I want to work for some kind of orthopedic center, professional team or a collegiate team.”